civicrm/civicrm-user-guide/docs/civic-engagement/set-up.md

 do not delete) the available options for each custom field to make them better fit your organisation's needs.

-To learn more about using custom fields sets, see the chapter [Creating Custom Fields](/organising-your-data/creating-custom-fields.md)in the section Your Data and CiviCRM.
+See [Creating Custom Fields](/organising-your-data/creating-custom-fields.md) for more information about custom fields sets.

 ### Communications Details